thheller/calva-cljs-testbed/README.md

 ## Using a release build with :node-library as the target for the calva-lib build (working arrangement with a caveat)

-If we update `shadow-cljs.edn` to look like:
+We update `shadow-cljs.edn` to look like:

 ```edn
 {:deps true